 Ruth S. Shim, MD, MPH, was elected to the Robert Wood Johnson Foundation Board of Trustees in October 2018, effective January 2019.

-Shim is the Luke and Grace Kim Professor in Cultural Psychiatry and director of cultural psychiatry and associate professor, Department of Psychiatry and Behavioral Sciences, at the University of California, Davis.
+Shim is the Luke & Grace Kim Professor in Cultural Psychiatry and director of cultural psychiatry and associate professor, Department of Psychiatry and Behavioral Sciences, at the University of California, Davis.
 Prior to these appointments, she was the vice chair of education and faculty development, and chief of outpatient psychiatric services at Lenox Hill Hospital, Department of Psychiatry, Northwell Health.